avieth/Relational/README.md

 (selections, intersections, unions), insertions, updates, and deletions.
 It's the terminology of SQL and relational databases, embedded in Haskell at term *and* type level.

-Plenty of information is carried in the types, so the programmer can rest easy, safe in the knowledge that
+Plenty of information is carried in the types, so the programmer can rest easy, safe in the knowledge that their mutations and queries are well-formed.

-  - Every selection projects onto columns which are in the table's schema.
-  - Intersections and unions are well-formed.
-  - Every insertion provides a value of the right type for each column in the table's schema.
-  - Every update provides a value of the right type for each column to be updated, and the columns to be updated are a subset of the table's schema.
-  - Every column which is used in a condition on a selection, deletion, or update is in the table's schema.

 Example use
 ===========